UbiquityDotNET/Llvm.NET/docfx/antlr-utils/index.md

       when developing or debugging a grammar.
 * Adapter for parse error listeners to a unified and abstract `Ubiquity.NET.Runtime.IParseErrorListener`.
-  - This allows building consumers that deal with errors and remain indepent of the parsing technology.
+  - This allows building consumers that deal with errors and remain independent of the parsing technology.
 * Extension functions that provides commonly used support for ANTLR
     -  Get a character interval from a ParserRuleContext with support for the standard EOF rule.